ashley-taylor/graphql-aws-lamba-example/README.md

 ## Connecting the apollo client
-Example connection inforamtion for apollo client, Chrome does sometimes have some header issues with the AWS websocket but below code works with chrome
+Example connection information for apollo client, Chrome does sometimes have some header issues with the AWS websocket but below code works with chrome